 Search trends

-The last thing I want to show you is how to monitor your keywords so that you'll know when search trends change.
+Last but not least, let's go over how to monitor your keywords.
+This way, you'll be the first to know when search trends change.
 What’s popular this year may not be popular next year.
-Accordingly, you need to keep a close eye on the search volume of the keywords in your listings.
+So, to maintain strong SEO in your shop, you'll need to keep a close eye on the search volume of the keywords in your listings.

 SEO: the map that leads customers to your listings

 We’ve covered how keywords optimize your listings for search engines.
-And that process is a necessary, powerful factor determining rank (that is, being found) on Etsy.
+And that process is a necessary, powerful factor in determining rank (that is, being found) on Etsy.
 But keywords are just one element in Etsy's search algorithm.